itrifun/itrifun.git.io/index.md

 excerpt: "About Me..."
 ---

-I am creating content at a workshiop at Oregon Health & Science University.
+I am creating this content at a workshiop at Oregon Health & Science University.

 ## Current Interests and Projects: